-According to the 1851 census, Dr. Proudfoot was living and practicing medicine in Howard Township in Kent County.
+According to the 1851 census, Dr. Hart M. Proudfoot was living and practicing medicine in Howard Township (Chatham-Kent).
 He is mentioned in a book by O.K.
 Watson, titled “Memories of Ridgetown”.
 Dr. Proudfoot was listed as a physician in Ridgetown around 1854.

 At some point the Proudfoot family moved back to Ridgetown.
-Dr. Proudfoot was listed in the 1865 Kent County Directory and Gazetteer as practicing in Ridgetown.
+Dr. Proudfoot was listed in the 1864-1865 Kent County Directory and Gazetteer as practicing medicine in Ridgetown.

 Dr. Proudfoot died in 1866.
 He was buried at Greenwood Cemetery in Ridgetown.

-Mrs. Proudfoot was living in Pierre City, South Dakota according to the 1890-91 City Directory.
-In 1891 Sarah Proudfoot was living in Ridgetown.
+Mrs. Proudfoot was living with her son, Robert Hart Proudfoot in Pierre City, South Dakota according to the 1890 City Directory.
+Her son was a real estate agent.
+Sarah Proudfoot had returned to Ridgetown by 1891.

 Mrs. Proudfoot died in 1910.
 She was buried in Mumford Rural Cemetery, Mumford, New York, U.S.A.
 On her tombstone it reads, ‘Sarah J. Proudfoot 1828-1910’ and ‘In Memory of Hart Proudfoot M.D.’